-These consolidated financial statements include the accounts of the Corporation and its wholly owned subsidiaries, AMI Aggregates Inc., AMI RockChain Inc. ("AMI RockChain"), which was incorporated on March 19, 2018 and AMI Silica Inc. ("AMI Silica"), which was incorporated on May 30, 2018 (collectively the "subsidiaries").
+These consolidated financial statements include the accounts of the Corporation and its wholly owned subsidiaries, AMI Aggregates Inc., AMI RockChain Inc. ("AMI RockChain"), which was incorporated on March 19, 2018.
 Additionally, on June 30, 2020, AMI RockChain acquired 100% of the shares in TerraShift.
 On February 5, 2021, the Corporation acquired control of the numbered Alberta corporations that respectively own the Montney In-Basin Project and the Duvernay Project by securing 100% ownership of each company.
-The Corporation and JMAC Energy Services LLC. jointly control AMI Silica LLC on a 50/50 basis.
-AMI Silica LLC was formed under the laws of North Dakota effective June 2, 2021.